ledg555/cv/src/pages/en/about/about.md

 website: "https://linkedin.com/in/ledg555"
 ---

-Former STEM teacher and medalists trainer of physics olympiads, I'm very passionate about constantly looking for new challenges and learnings, so I decided to become a frontend developer to enter and excel now in the vast and dynamic IT world.
+Former STEM teacher and coach of physics olympiads medalists, I'm very passionate about constantly looking for new challenges and learnings, so I decided to become a frontend developer to enter and excel now in the vast and dynamic IT world.